 Mr. Jeffries simply loves to learn about cultures and traditions of music from around the world.
 Boyce’s studies in the music of India, Brazil, the Middle East, and Bali are a growing aspect of his performances and his own compositions, which involve extended hand-drum techniques and the cross pollination of musical styles and structures.

-Boyce is in his second year of the doctoral program at the University of Toronto, studying under Aiyun Huang, Beverley Johnston, and Mark Duggan and taking lessons at the Toronto Tabla Ensemble school, directed by Ritesh Das.
+Boyce is in his third year of the doctoral program at the University of Toronto, studying under Aiyun Huang and Beverley Johnston, and taking lessons at the Toronto Tabla Ensemble school, directed by Ritesh Das.

 Outside of music, he enjoys hiking, eating and enjoying many kinds of food, and is an avid tennis player.